bibryam/camel-infinispan-osgi/Readme.md

 ####Running the Demo
 - Update runDemoOnFuse61.sh to point to jboss-fuse-full-6.1.0.redhat-379.zip.
 This is where the demos will be deployed.
 - Update runDemoOnFuse61.sh to point to camel-infinispan-osgi/offline-repo/target/repo.
 This is where Fuse will find all the features.
 - Copy and paste the content of runDemoOnFuse61.sh (don't execute the file).
 This will start Fuse 6.1 and install all the demos.
-Remote demos requires JDG running as standalone process.
+Remote demos require JDG running as standalone process.

 ####Modules/Features
 - **Local-cache** - Instantiates an Embedded Cache and exposes it as OSGI services.
 All the clients running in the same container can access it as OSGI service.